 I recently bought an old confit pot at the Paris flea market.
 A confit pot is a French version of a fat jar.
-(My mom kept her fat in a Folgers coffee tin, I keep mine in my rear. 🙂 I had wanted a confit pot for years.
+I had wanted a confit pot for years.
 My desire stemmed from the Van Gogh series of sunflower paintings.
 Something about the simplicity of the two objects he painted really appealed to me.
 Everyday sunflowers, which probably grew without anyone planting them, were plucked and placed by Vincent in an impromptu vase of a confit jar that was probably laying around in the asylum kitchen.
-Somehow he was so inspired by these two simple elements he created an entire series of paintings.
+Somehow he was so inspired by these two elements full of Simplicity and Sunshine that he created an entire series of paintings.

 As many of you know, once a month I pack up my paints and take my love of color and design on the road via art instruction for children.
 My most recent project was a huge hit.
 I somehow got 26 third graders excited about still life. (snicker) The subject was an interpretation of Van Gogh’s “Sunflowers”.

-I would like to point out that I am not a teacher, nor do I hold a degree in art or art history.
+I would like to point out that I am not a teacher.
+While I do hold a degree in art history I am not a working artist. but do not consider myself an artist.
 I am merely a mom who wants art in school and have resorted to fulfilling that desire myself.
-Please forgive the quality of video.
+Please forgive the quality of the video.

 “The Potato Eaters” 1885